-• Check the box in D2 on page 1 of Form 990-PF,

-- Check the box at the top of Part XI, - Do not fill in Parts XI and XIII,

-• Do not fill in Part X unless it is claiming status as a private operating foundation, and

-• Attach the computation of the 85% test to Form 990-PF.
+- Check the box in D2 in the Heading section on page 1 of Form 990-PF, - Check the box at the top of Part XI, - Do not fill in Parts XI and XIII, - Do not fill in Part X unless it is claiming status as a private operating foundation, and - Attach the computation of the 85% test to Form 990-PF.

 Note.
-In addition to these requirements, foreign organizations checking the box in D1 of the Form do not complete Part IV or Part I, line 7.
+In addition to these requirements, foreign organizations checking the box in D1 of the Heading on Form 990-PF do not complete Part IV or Part I, line 7.
 See General Instruction B for more details.